Conditional Sentences | Types, Use & Examples

 Using conditional sentences

 Conditional sentences are used to refer to a hypothetical scenario and its potential consequences.
-Every conditional sentence is made up of two clauses:
+Every conditional sentence is a complex sentence made up of two clauses:

 - A dependent clause (sometimes referred to as a conditional clause) that describes a condition that is unreal or has not yet happened (e.g., “If you study”)